 Yes.
 US citizens and all Non-Cuba born travelers including U.S residents, and foreign nationals within the United States are subject to U.S jurisdiction.
 Cuba issues different types of visas, depending upon the proposed activities in Cuba.
 The Cuban government will issue “tourist visas” to U.S. persons who qualify for the general license to participate in people-to-people exchanges.
 (The tourist visa is a type of visa issued by the Cuban government for general travel.
 It does not mean that U.S. persons may engage in tourist activities).
 Cuba may require a different visa for persons who will conduct certain professional activities in Cuba.

 ABC Travel can assist you with obtaining your visa.
 The cost of the “tourist visa” is $75.00.
 Other types of visas have different prices.
-Please contact us for more information.
+Please visit our Cuba Travel Documents page for more information.

 There is no maximum on what you can bring back from Cuba anymore.
 Normal Customs charges and fees will apply to any importation of goods.

 There is a mandatory emergency medical travel insurance required by the Cuban Government. that will be included in your airline ticket with a cost of $25.
 This will cover medical emergency in Cuba (non pre-existing conditions).
 For more information contact http://www.asistur.cu/.

 For additional coverage, including flight cancelations, delays and lost baggage, ABC can assist you with selling travel insurance through STARR Companies.

 Both 120 and 220 voltz are used in Cuba.
 The older historical hotels have 120 voltz in the rooms.
 The newer or remodeled hotels, run on 220 voltz.